megaease/easeprobe/docs/Roadmap.md

 ```

 ### Notify
-* [ ] extend notify to help on automation operations (eg. not only send a notification message but also call an API or a shell script to assist in service recovery)
+* [x] megaease/easeprobe#130 extend notify to help on automation operations (eg. not only send a notification message but also call an API or a shell script to assist in service recovery)
-* [ ] support for notification groups or lists (see https://github.com/megaease/easeprobe/discussions/82)
+* [x] megaease/easeprobe#108 support for notification groups or lists (see https://github.com/megaease/easeprobe/discussions/82)
 * [ ] megaease/easeprobe#79 Improve on capabilities of discord and other similar notify (such as configurable username)